tinnlab/NOSI-Google-Cloud-Training/README.md

 # Consensus Pathway Analysis using Google Cloud Infrastructure

-This cloud-based learning module teaches Pathway Analysis, a term that describes the set of tools and techniques used in life sciences research to discover the biological mechanism behind a condition from high throughput biological data.
+This Cloud-based learning module teaches Pathway Analysis, a term that describes the set of tools and techniques used in life sciences research to discover the biological mechanism behind a condition from high throughput biological data.
 Pathway Analysis tools are primarily used to analyze these omics datasets to detect relevant groups of genes that are altered in case samples when compared to a control group.
 Pathway Analysis approaches make use of already existing pathway databases and given gene expression data to identify the pathways which are significantly impacted in a given condition.

-The course is structured such that the content will be arranged in five sub-modules which allows us to:
+The course is structured such that the content will be arranged in five Sub-Modules which allows us to:
 1. Download and process data from public repositories,
 2. Perform differential analysis,
 3. Perform pathway analysis using different methods that seek to answer different research hypotheses,